pyrohaz4good/cassiopeia/README.md

 This tool searches for **one-way** availability between the two specified airports.
 It looks at every date, and determines whether immediately upgradable seats are available.
 You should put your outbound flight in a one query, and then your potential return flight (and date range) as another.
 When you find both outbound and return flights with upgrade availability, then go to [united.com](https://www.united.com/ual/en/us/flight-search/book-a-flight) and search with those specific dates.

 ### Why the stupid name?
 Cassiopei is a constellation that allows you to find Polaris, the north star.
-Polaris is the name of United's underwhelming new business class product. '
+Polaris is the name of United's new business class product that few have ever actually seen besides the soft product.